-Again, since the height of the tree is never more than log n, the process
+Again, since the height of the tree is never more than log n, the process of removing a leaf finishes after at most log n steps.

 Figure 9.2: Adding a leaf to a 2-4 Tree.
 This process stops after one split because w.parent has a degree of less than 4 before the addition.